S&P/TSX composite down, U.S. markets mixed

-TORONTO — Canada's main stock index was down in late-morning trading, weighed down by losses in the heavyweight financial and materials sectors.
+TORONTO — Canada's main stock index was down in late-morning trading amid losses in the materials sector, while U.S. stock markets were mixed.

-The October crude contract was down 40 cents at US$42.77 per barrel and the September natural gas contract was up nine cents at US$2.43 per mmBTU.
+The October crude contract was up 44 cents at US$43.06 per barrel and the October natural gas contract was down two cents at US$2.60 per mmBTU.

-The December gold contract was up US$7.40 at US$2,006.10 an ounce and the September copper contract was up six cents at US$2.96 a pound.
+The December gold contract was down US$13.80 at US$1,925.40 an ounce and the September copper contract was up less than a penny at US$2.93 a pound.

 Companies in this story: (TSX:GSPTSE, TSX:CADUSD=X)

-Note: Note to readers: This is a corrected story.
-An earlier version cited the incorrect month for the natural gas contract.
-Note to readers: This is a corrected story.
-An earlier version cited the incorrect month for the natural gas contract.